top of page

 Image credit: DALL.E

-Motorists, including taxi drivers, are being advised to exercise extra caution from Sunday as crash rates are expected to rise sharply following the clock change.
+Motorists, including taxi drivers, are being advised to exercise extra caution from Sunday as crash rates are expected to rise following the clock change.

 As the clocks go back, signalling the end of British Summer Time, road collisions increase by 23%, according to recent figures.
 This spike, seen annually, coincides with the shift towards darker evenings and worsening weather conditions.